 Local Authorities and all bodies in receipt of public funding are obliged to comply with the requirements of the Code.
 Each Authority is required to complete a Quality Assurance process and publish an annual report which is signed off by the Chief Executive.

-The following report is the “Public Spending Code-Quality Assurance Report” for Mayo County Council for the years ended 31st December 2017 and 31st December 2018 respectively.
+The following report is the “Public Spending Code-Quality Assurance Report” for Mayo County Council for the years ended 2017, 2018 and 2019

 Procurements in Excess of €10 million